piyushahuja/piyushahuja.github.io/about.md

 <!-- <img class='inset right' src='/1.jpg' title='Piyush Ahuja' width='100px'  />  -->

 Hi, I am Piyush.
 I was born and brought up in Chandigarh, India, and have been educated at IIT Delhi and The University of Oxford.
-These are the places I consider home.
+These places are like home to me.

 I am currently building [platonia.io](http://platonia.io) with the mission of turning every individual into a school-unto-themselves.
 If you'd like to contribute or know more, please drop me an email.